sjungq/yt-savelist/README.md

 # yt-savelist

-It would be awesome if I knew which videos on my Youtube playlists were deleted...
+Small web application to take text/json backups of Youtube playlists.

-Simple web-hosted tool to take backups of Youtube playlists in text format
+Supply a full Youtube playlist URL or Youtube playlist ID to create a text/json list of playlist videos.